moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ]
 ```

-Potentially we could also support checking JWT signature:
+Potentially we could also support checking JWT signature.
+However, this
+does require HTTP Router to be aware of JWT secrets in order to validate signature.
+Since signature check is an expensive operation this will have meaningful impact
+on CPU compute cost:

 ```json
 [